 - Several of the high-end club sets in Pangya have oversized club heads with afterburners.

-- In the recent Telltale Back to the Future game, Young Doc invents a rocket-powered drill.
+- In Telltale's Back to the Future: The Game, Young Doc invents a rocket-powered drill.

 - In Spiral Knights, completing the downloadable "Operation: Crimson Hammer" mission will reward you with one of three increasingly powerful rocket hammers depending on what difficulty you beat it on.

-- Super Robot Wars Alpha: Baran Doban's Bemidoban has a rocket-powered ball and chain.
+- In the last game of the Super Robot Wars Alpha saga, Baran Doban's Bemidoban uses a rocket-powered Epic Flail.

 - League of Legends has Vi and her giant, rocket-powered Hextech gauntlets.